wmhilton-stoplight/platform-docs/c.troubleshooting.md

 ### Is there a Stoplight Config file present in your repo?

 Use the **Stoplight Config** (`.stoplight.json`) file to include or exclude paths in your repository from being exposed in the documentation.
-Verify the project configuration to make sure the file you are looking for has not been excluded (or the file is in the include path).
+Verify the project configuration to make sure the file you are looking for hasn't been excluded (or the file is in the include path).

 For more information on this feature, see [Project Configuration](./2.-workspaces/c.config.md).

 ### Is there a `toc.json` file present in your repo?

-The `toc.json` file can be used to restrict what is published in the documentation view for a project.
+The `toc.json` file can be used to restrict what's published in the documentation view for a project.
 This is useful for controlling the presentation of the sidebar.

 If you have a `toc.json` file present in your project, verify the contents to make sure the files you want to publish are listed.